 Hunter College is famous for the diversity of its student body, which is as diverse as New York City itself.
 For nearly 140 years, it has provided educational opportunities for women and minorities, and today, students from every walk of life and every corner of the world convene at Hunter in pursuit of the American Dream.

 In addition to the myriad academic offerings in its prestigious School of Arts and Sciences, Hunter College offers a wide breadth of programs within its preeminent Schools of Education, Nursing, Social Work, and Health Professions.
-In 2011, the CUNY School of Public Health at Hunter College will open its doors, officially making Hunter a PhD-granting institution.
+In 2011, the CUNY School of Public Health will open its doors, officially making Hunter a PhD-granting institution.

 Hunter students are uniquely committed to their educations and their futures.
 Though the great majority hold jobs, most are the first in their families to attend college.
 Their level of academic and professional achievement is extraordinary.
 They are published authors, community activists, exhibited artists, and civic leaders.
 Many go on to top professional and graduate programs, winning Fulbright scholarships, Mellon fellowships, National Institutes of Health grants, and other rare and competitive honors.
 Hunter graduates make a mark wherever they go, but the vast majority choose to give back locally -- If you come across an important artist, author, educator, government official, health professional, researcher, scientist, or social-service professional in New York City, there's a good chance he or she went to Hunter.